-STAFF Staff recommends approval of this petition.
-RECOMMENDATION Plan Consistency The petition is consistent with the Bryant Park Land Use and Streetscape Plan recommendation for residential/office/retail land uses for this site.
-Rationale for Recommendation The proposed rezoning for transit oriented development, is consistent with the mixed-use land use recommendation for this site.
-The site is within a quarter mile walk from a proposed transit station, as part of CATS Silver Line light rail line project.
+The petition is consistent with the Bryant Park Land Use and Streetscape Plan recommendation for residential/office/retail land uses for this site.

+- The proposed rezoning for transit oriented development, is consistent with the mixed-use land use recommendation for this site. - The site is within a quarter mile walk from a proposed transit station, as part of CATS Silver Line light rail line project.

-• Transit oriented development and mixed use developments have been approved along Wilkinson Boulevard and West Morehead Street on this corridor, less than five hundred feet from this site.
+Transit oriented development and mixed use developments have been approved along Wilkinson Boulevard and West Morehead Street on this corridor, less than five hundred feet from this site.